devopsarr/prowlarr-go/prowlarr/docs/TagDetailsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetApiV1TagDetailByIdRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetTagDetailByIdRequest struct via the builder pattern

 Name | Type | Description  | Notes